umputun/remark42/site/src/docs/getting-started/installation/index.md

 <!-- prettier-ignore-end -->

 ::: note 💡
 **Note that:** You can place the config with the snippet in any place of the HTML code of your site.
-If it closer to start of the HTML (for example in `<head>`) it will start loading sooner and show comments faster.
+If it is closer to start of the HTML (for example in `<head>`) it will start loading sooner and show comments faster.
 :::

 Put the next code snippet on a page of your site where you want to have comments: